Franco González (footballer, born 2004)

-Franco González Fernández (born 22 June 2004) is a Uruguayan professional footballer who plays as an attacking midfielder for Categoría Primera A club La Equidad, on loan from Peñarol.
+Franco González Fernández (born 22 June 2004) is a Uruguayan professional footballer who plays as an attacking midfielder for Liga AUF Uruguaya club Peñarol.

 Club career

 On 9 August 2024, González joined Swiss club Yverdon-Sport on a one-year loan deal.
 In January 2025, he suffered a serious leg injury that would leave him unable to play for the remainder of the loan.
 By mutual agreement, the loan was terminated early.

 In June 2025, González joined Colombian club La Equidad on a one-year loan deal.

 International career

 González has represented Uruguay at youth level.
 He was a part of the Uruguayan side that won the 2023 FIFA U-20 World Cup.

 Personal life

 González is the younger brother of footballer Brian González.